There are no strict rules on how to get it right but here are a few tips that can help.

 Where to shop:

 For a start you are unlikely to find great examples of delicious artisan and farmhouse cheese amongst the pre cut plastic wrapped wedges at your local supermarket.
 Making any meaningful cheese selection requires a visit to a reliable specialist retailer, or alternatively a cheese maker that sells directly through a cellar door.
-A guide to the best is the display which should include a range of whole natural rinded cheeses rather than row upon row of waxed or rectangular vacuum packed blocks.
+A guide to the best is one which should include a range of whole natural-rinded cheeses rather than row upon row of waxed or rectangular vacuum packed blocks.

 Be prepared for a complete sensory experience when you walk though the door and remember that buying great cheese is not something that can be hurried.